saplingphp/Sapling/README.md

 * `$name` is the name of the controller.
 It can be used to refer to it later on.
 * `$method` is the HTTP method accepted by the controller.
 To accept more than one, pass an array.
 * `$pattern` is the URI pattern that triggers the execution of the closure.
 * `$bindings` is the array of bindings.
-There is one binding by closure parameter.
+There is one binding by closure argument.
 Bindings describe from where the data should be pulled to feed the closure.
 * `$closure` is the closure that define the content returned by the controller.

 Let's take a closer look at the code that defines the test page :